jitsi/handbook/docs/dev-guide/contributing.md

 ## ✅ Code Reviews

 - **Submit Your Contribution:** After completing your work, submit your contribution.
+- **Draft PRs for Discussion:** Consider opening a draft PR early to discuss your approach with the team before fully implementing it.
+Draft PRs facilitate early collaboration, ensuring efficient progress.
 - **Assign Reviewers:** Appropriate reviewers are assigned based on the affected code base and expertise required for changes.
 - **Review Process:** Reviewers will carefully examine your code, checking for adherence to coding standards, correctness, performance and potential issues.
 - **Feedback and Iteration:** If any issues or suggestions are identified during the review, you'll receive feedback from the reviewers.
 Address any comments or concerns raised and make necessary revisions to your code.